BrianRony/Finance-entry/README.md

 This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code for personal or commercial purposes.
 Refer to the license file for more details.

 ---

-Feel free to customize this README further to better fit the specifics of your project and provide additional information as needed.